-Congo Square is, for many, the site that inspires the most fantastical images of enslaved life in New Orleans.
-From the 1840s to the 1880s, intellectuals and artists like George Washington Cable, Louis Gottschalk, and Lafcadio Hearn brought Congo Square into the national imagination as a site of exoticized, sexualized abandon.
+For many Congo Square is the site that inspires the most fantastical images of enslaved life in New Orleans.
+From the 1840s to the 1880s, intellectuals and artists like George Washington Cable, Louis Gottschalk, and Lafcadio Hearn brought Congo Square into national imagination as a site of exoticized, sexualized abandon.
 The area famed for its African drumbeats and dances, now marked in Louis Armstrong Park, became famously known as “the birthplace of jazz.”
-But the history associated with the actual location stans in the shadow of it mythology, one created primarily by white writers who had never even seen enslaved people there.
+But the history associated with the actual location stands in the shadow of its mythology, one created primarily by white writers who had never even seen enslaved people there.

-While the rest of the American South had more homogenized cultures amongst their enslaved populations, New Orleans continued to ship Africans in bondage to its shores.
 From 1796 to 1803, 2800 enslaved people were baptized at St. Louis Cathedral in Jackson Square, more than 700 of them of Kongo background.
-Therefore it’s not a stretch to imagine that the enslaved people participating in Sunday afternoon revelry were in fact bringing music and dance from West Africa.
+Therefore it’s not a stretch to imagine that the enslaved people participating in Sunday afternoon revelry were incorporating music and dance from West Africa.

-When Benjamin Latrobe describes the musical scenes at Place Publique (also known as Circus Square) in 1819, he also gets caught up in what he sees as a ‘wild’ display.
-His racial attitudes of the era certainly would have enhanced this perception, but his drawings and specific descriptions of certain dances draw a parallel with the musical life of St. Domingue.
+When Benjamin Latrobe, a British born architect, described the musical scenes at Place Publique (also known as Circus Square) in 1819, he got caught up in what he sees as a ‘wild’ display.
+The derogatory racial attitudes of the era certainly enhanced this perception, but his drawings and specific descriptions of certain dances draw a parallel with the musical life of St. Domingue.